gravitee-io-labs/Gravitee-AI-Agent-Workshop/README.md

 ## 🎓 What You've Accomplished

 **Congratulations! 🎉** You've just completed a complete AI transformation journey.
-Here's what BookEasy (and you) now have:
+Here's what Gravitee Hotels (and you) now have:

 ### **🚀 Your AI-Powered Hotel Booking Platform**
 - **✅ Intelligent Conversations**: Customers can now chat naturally with your booking system